-- Support of RDP, VNC, SSH, ESXi and Web targets - Support a HDMI- or DisplayPort-interfaced monitor - Support for dual or triple video ports - Support dual or triple monitors - Support dual LAN connections - Support virtual media, including external DVD or USB drives
+- Support of RDP, VNC, SSH, ESXi and Web targets - Support a HDMI or DisplayPort-interfaced monitor - Support for dual or triple video ports - Support dual or triple monitors - Support dual LAN connections - Support virtual media, including external DVD, USB drives or network storage

 Note: Virtual media is supported only when the accessed KX device supports it and you have permissions to use virtual media.
-See Virtual Media (on page 135).
+See Virtual Media (on page 137).